MikeARiv/mikeariv.github.io/index.md

   [Artifact 2](https://github.com/MikeARiv/mikeariv.github.io/blob/main/authenticationSystem.java)

-  Enhancements provided:
+  Highlights:

   Define a function to accept user input for username and password

-	Translate and encrypt password for storage in database Ability to call username and password to validate user from a database
+  Translate and encrypt password for storage in database

+  Ability to call username and password to validate user from a database

 ```markdown
 # Example code snippet of enhancements: